St Mark's F.C. (Windsor): Colours

+The club's colours were violet and white "jackets".

+Ground

-The club is likely to have played in magenta, being the college colour; possibly taken from the original rowing colour of Cambridge University.
+The club played its home matches in the school grounds.

 Other St Mark clubs

 There were two London clubs active at the time under the name St Mark's; St Mark's Guild, a team from a teacher training college who changed their name to Rangers in 1877, and St Mark's College from Chelsea, a team of undergraduates from a college linked to the teacher training college, who played into the late 1880s, and whose old boys formed a football club (Old St Mark's F.C.) in 1885.